DanielFGray/yaxg/README.md

 ### Configuration

-A configuration file can saved at $XDG_CONFIG_DIR/yaxg/conf (defaults to $HOME/.config/yaxg/conf if XDG_CONFIG_DIR is not set) If a line begins with '#' it is treated as a comment and ignored The config file accepts the following values:
+A configuration file can saved at $XDG_CONFIG_DIR/yaxg/conf (defaults to $HOME/.config/yaxg/conf if XDG_CONFIG_DIR is not set).
+If a line begins with '#' it is treated as a comment and ignored.
+The config file accepts the following values:

 ```